WBWL (FM)

-WBWL (101.7 FM) is an American radio station licensed to serve the community of Lynn, Massachusetts.
-Established in 1963, WBWL is owned by iHeartMedia and serves the Boston metropolitan area.
-The station broadcasts a country music format.
-The station's studios are located in Medford and the transmitter site is on Murray Hill, also in Medford.
+WBWL (101.7 FM) is a commercial radio station licensed to Lynn, Massachusetts, and serving Greater Boston.
+It is owned by iHeartMedia and it airs a country music format that includes some acoustic-driven pop crossover hits not otherwise heard on country radio.
+The studios are on Cabot Road off Revere Beach Parkway in Medford.
+The Bull carries two nationally syndicated country music programs: The Bobby Bones Show in morning drive time and After Midnite with Granger Smith overnight.
+From 1983 to 2012, the station was known as WFNX ("The Phoenix"), among the first to broadcast a modern rock format.

+WBWL is a Class B1 FM station, with an effective radiated power (ERP) of 13,500 watts.
+Because it is short-spaced to co-owned WWBB (101.5 FM) in Providence and WCIB (101.9 FM) in Falmouth, WBWL cannot have the power of a full Class B station.
+It broadcasts using HD Radio technology, carrying "Pride Radio" on its HD2 digital subchannel.
+The transmitter site is on Murray Hill in Medford.

 History

-WLYN-FM (1963-1982)
+WLYN-FM (1963–1982)

 WBWL signed on August 5, 1963, as WLYN-FM, owned by Puritan Broadcasting Service along with WLYN (1360 AM).
 At the outset, WLYN-FM largely simulcast its AM sister station during hours in which the AM was on the air.
 During the 1970s, the simulcast was cut to drive time, with WLYN-FM brokering the remaining time to ethnic programmers; by 1974, the station's English-language programming included country music.
 Although WLYN changed its call letters to WNSR in 1977, WLYN-FM retained its call sign, but dropped the "-FM" suffix; both changes were reversed on December 31, 1979.

 WLYN-FM began to devote its nighttime programming to new wave music in 1981.
-The following year, the station had become a full-time modern rock station known as "Y102," with the ethnic programming moving to the AM station.
+The following year, the station had become a full-time modern rock station known as "Y102", with the ethnic programming moving to the AM station.